Vilmokas/vilmokas.github.io/README.md

 ## Major Changes

+- 4.0.0 - Changed layout to a simple version, displaying only recent projects with images.
-- 3.0.0 - Moved to vanilla Javascript, CSS and HTML with Bootstrap
+- 3.0.0 - Moved to vanilla Javascript, CSS and HTML with Bootstrap.
-- 2.0.0 - Move to Hugo.io
+- 2.0.0 - Move to Hugo.io.